Middletown, Connecticut: 21st century

-Middletown is the only location of a well-known youth theater group, Oddfellows Playhouse, which is located on Washington Street and pulls in children of all ages from all over the state to learn theater skills.
-Oddfellows also runs the Children's Circus of Middletown where children learn circus skills and put on a free show for close to a thousand people.
+Middletown is the only location of a well-known youth theater group, Oddfellows Playhouse, which is located on Washington Street and invites children of all ages from all over the state to learn theater skills.
+Oddfellows also runs the Children's Circus of Middletown where children learn circus skills and put on a show for close to a thousand people.

 Middletown is also host to the Kidcity Children's Museum located in a renovated and recently expanded former home of Judge Elmer, which was moved 400 ft down Washington Street to its current location.

 Kidcity is a hands-on playspace where children ages 1 through 8 come with parents and other significant adults to learn through play.

 The Downtown Business District continues to revitalize the downtown area.
 Pratt and Whitney, Aetna, Middlesex Hospital, Connecticut Valley Hospital, Liberty Bank, and Wesleyan University are major employers.
 Located on the western border of the city, in an area known as Westlake, is an 84 house community known as The Farms.
 This architectural award-winning community was developed in 1969 by George Achenbach, and was one of the first communities in Connecticut designed for cluster living, with open areas designated as common land.

 There are also many parks and nature trails including the Middletown Nature Gardens, Wadsworth Falls State Park and Smith Park, and 100 acre of open property at the Guida Farm Conservation Area for families to enjoy.
 Harbor Park is a 2.6 acre recreation area on the Connecticut River, featuring a boardwalk, restaurant/nightclub, fishing, seasonal boat excursions, and the Middletown High School and Wesleyan University crew boathouses.
 July 4 festivities, as well as the head of the Connecticut Regatta event in October are conducted from Harbor Park.

 Middlesex Hospital a major employer in Middletown and throughout Middlesex County, is spending $31 million to build a new emergency department.
 The new emergency department opened on March 24, 2008.
 Along with the new department, a helipad will be added along with 70 new parking spaces for patients.

 At 11:17 a.m. on February 7, 2010, a large explosion occurred at a power plant under construction in Middletown.